Essential amino acid: Protein per calorie

 Protein content in foods is often measured in protein per serving rather than protein per calorie.
 For instance, the USDA lists 6 grams of protein per large whole egg (a 50-gram serving) rather than 84 mg of protein per calorie (71 calories total).
 For comparison, there are 2.8 grams of protein in a serving of raw broccoli (100 grams) or 82 mg of protein per calorie (34 calories total), or the Daily Value of 47.67g of protein after eating 1,690g of raw broccoli a day at 574 cal.
 An egg contains 12.5g of protein per 100g, but 4 mg more protein per calorie, or the protein DV after 381g of egg, which is 545 cal.
 The ratio of essential amino acids (the quality of protein) is not taken into account, one would actually need to eat more than 3 kg of broccoli a day to have a healthy protein profile, and almost 6 kg to get enough calories.
 It is recommended that adult humans obtain between 10–35% of their 2000 calories a day as protein.

 Complete proteins in non-human animals

 Scientists had known since the early 20th century that rats could not survive on a diet whose only protein source was zein, which comes from maize (corn), but recovered if they were fed casein from cow's milk.
 This led William Cumming Rose to the discovery of the essential amino acid threonine.
-Through manipulation of rodent diets, Rose was able to show that ten amino acids are essential for rats: lysine, tryptophan, histidine, phenylalanine, leucine, isoleucine, methionine, valine, and arginine, in addition to threonine.
+Through manipulation of rodent diets, Rose was able to show that ten amino acids are essential for rats: threonine, lysine, tryptophan, histidine, phenylalanine, leucine, isoleucine, methionine, valine, and arginine, the last of which is non-essential for humans.
 Rose's later work showed that eight amino acids are essential for adult human beings, with histidine also being essential for infants.
 Longer-term studies established histidine as also essential for adult humans.